 Another drawback to this, and other studio tours, is the absence of permanent outdoor sets.

 Alas, those back lot sets are a thing of the past.
-While Paramount has retained its giant New York set, it appears that not a single outdoor set remains on the Sony lot.
+While Paramount has retained its giant New York set, and both Warner Bros. and Universal have huge back lots, it appears that not a single outdoor set remains on the Sony lot.
 They were demolished long ago, and the land they used to sit on (on the studio’s west side) was sold to developers who put up rows of tract homes.

 From the Thalberg building, the tour heads west, under an impressive bridge displaying giant posters from “Lawrence of Arabia” and “Lost Horizon”, emerging on a street lined with faux storefronts.
-This new Main Street is the product of the recent $100 million restoration effort mounted by Sony, which has given the old studio a much brighter, more colorful look - something that gives this tour a slight edge over the similar Paramount tour.
+This new Main Street is the product of the recent $100 million restoration effort mounted by Sony, which has given the old studio a much brighter, more colorful look.
 The facelift, with its landscaping and fresh paint, has softened that usual industrial edge that plagues studios, lending more of a campus-like feel to a good portion of the studio lot.
 As such, it’s just a more pleasant place to spend time.